This post may contain affiliate links.

 - Cost is still more expensive than DIY options.

 Inflatable RV Skirting

-The AirSkirt is a unique type of RV skirting that has only recently entered the market as an option.
-This type of skirting consists of long, narrow cushions made from heavy-duty, puncture-resistant vinyl that take the shape of the bottom your RV as you inflate them with electric air pumps, conforming to and filling space around pipes to protect them from freezing.
+This type of skirting consists of long, narrow cushions made from heavy-duty, puncture-resistant vinyl that take the shape of the bottom of your RV as you inflate them with electric air pumps, conforming to and filling space around pipes to protect them from freezing.

-If I had known about it at the time, I probably would have just purchased a pre-made fifth wheel skirt like this one and made the skirting for the rest of the camper.
+If I had known about it at the time, I would have just purchased a pre-made fifth-wheel skirt like this one and made the skirting for the rest of the camper.
 It even has zipper doors for storage access that are way better than the ones I tried (and failed) to install the first time I made RV skirting.

 Cheap DIY RV Skirting Options